vishvAsa/rAmAnujIyam/kAvyam/drAviDam/4k-divya-prabandha/sarva-prastutiH/02_tiruppAvai_ANDAL_474-503/meta/date.md

-### Other candidates
-886 is another probable year.
-But 886 is too late and it matches with nathamunis times.
-Periyazhvar was not a contemporary of Nathamuni.
-His video doesn't explain how there is a venus-jupiter combo in 861 CE.
+## 731
 Mu raghavaiyangar considered 731.
 But that happened much before sunrise.
 731 occurrence is before twilight.

 ## 886
 15 dec 886 matches very beautifully as per some (eg. nAgasvamI).
 Venus rising at 4.57 am, twilight at 5.12, civil twilight at 6.05, jupiter setting at 6.22 and sun rising at 6.28

+886 is another probable year.
+But 886 is too late and it matches with nathamunis times.
+Periyazhvar was not a contemporary of Nathamuni.
+His video doesn't explain how there is a venus-jupiter combo in 861 CE.

 #### Motivation
 tiruvempAvai of mANikkavAchakar describes a shaiva lady undertaking a vrata so as to marry a good shaiva. shaiva fanatics want to twist evidence to imply that this novel vrata inspired tiruppAvai, rather than the other way around.